Alan Turing

-Born in Maida Vale, London, Turing was raised in southern England.
-He graduated at King's College, Cambridge, with a degree in mathematics.
-Whilst he was a fellow at Cambridge, he published a proof demonstrating that some purely mathematical yes–no questions can never be answered by computation and defined a Turing machine, and went on to prove that the halting problem for Turing machines is undecidable.
-In 1938, he obtained his PhD from the Department of Mathematics at Princeton University.
-During the Second World War, Turing worked for the Government Code and Cypher School (GC&CS) at Bletchley Park, Britain's codebreaking centre that produced Ultra intelligence.
-For a time he led Hut 8, the section that was responsible for German naval cryptanalysis.
-Here, he devised a number of techniques for speeding the breaking of German ciphers, including improvements to the pre-war Polish bomba method, an electromechanical machine that could find settings for the Enigma machine.
-Turing played a crucial role in cracking intercepted coded messages that enabled the Allies to defeat the Axis powers in many crucial engagements, including the Battle of the Atlantic.
+Born in London, Turing was raised in southern England.
+He graduated from King's College, Cambridge, and in 1938, earned a doctorate degree from Princeton University.
+During World War II, Turing worked for the Government Code and Cypher School at Bletchley Park, Britain's codebreaking centre that produced Ultra intelligence.
+He led Hut 8, the section responsible for German naval cryptanalysis.
+Turing devised techniques for speeding the breaking of German ciphers, including improvements to the pre-war Polish bomba method, an electromechanical machine that could find settings for the Enigma machine.
+He played a crucial role in cracking intercepted messages that enabled the Allies to defeat the Axis powers in the Battle of the Atlantic and other engagements.

-After the war, Turing worked at the National Physical Laboratory, where he designed the Automatic Computing Engine (ACE), one of the first designs for a stored-program computer.
-In 1948, Turing joined Max Newman's Computing Machine Laboratory, at the Victoria University of Manchester, where he helped develop the Manchester computers and became interested in mathematical biology.
-He wrote a paper on the chemical basis of morphogenesis and predicted oscillating chemical reactions such as the Belousov–Zhabotinsky reaction, first observed in the 1960s.
-Despite these accomplishments, Turing was never fully recognised in Britain during his lifetime because much of his work was covered by the Official Secrets Act.
+After the war, Turing worked at the National Physical Laboratory, where he designed the Automatic Computing Engine, one of the first designs for a stored-program computer.
+In 1948, Turing joined Max Newman's Computing Machine Laboratory at the University of Manchester, where he contributed to the development of early Manchester computers and became interested in mathematical biology.
+Turing wrote on the chemical basis of morphogenesis and predicted oscillating chemical reactions such as the Belousov–Zhabotinsky reaction, first observed in the 1960s.
+Despite these accomplishments, he was never fully recognised during his lifetime because much of his work was covered by the Official Secrets Act.

-Turing was prosecuted in 1952 for homosexual acts.
-He accepted hormone treatment with DES, a procedure commonly referred to as chemical castration, as an alternative to prison.
-Turing died on 7 June 1954, 16 days before his 42nd birthday, from cyanide poisoning.
-An inquest determined his death as a suicide, but it has been noted that the known evidence is also consistent with accidental poisoning.

-Following a public campaign in 2009, the British prime minister Gordon Brown made an official public apology on behalf of the British government for "the appalling way [Turing] was treated".
-Queen Elizabeth II granted a posthumous pardon in 2013.
-The term "Alan Turing law" is now used informally to refer to a 2017 law in the United Kingdom that retroactively pardoned men cautioned or convicted under historical legislation that outlawed homosexual acts.
+In 1952, Turing was prosecuted for homosexual acts.
+He accepted hormone treatment, a procedure commonly referred to as chemical castration, as an alternative to prison.
+Turing died on 7 June 1954, aged 41, from cyanide poisoning.
+An inquest determined his death as suicide, but the evidence is also consistent with accidental poisoning.
+Following a campaign in 2009, British prime minister Gordon Brown made an official public apology for "the appalling way [Turing] was treated".
+Queen Elizabeth II granted a pardon in 2013.
+The term "Alan Turing law" is used informally to refer to a 2017 law in the UK that retroactively pardoned men cautioned or convicted under historical legislation that outlawed homosexual acts.

-Turing has an extensive legacy with statues of him and many things named after him, including an annual award for computer science innovations.
-He appears on the current Bank of England £50 note, which was released on 23 June 2021, to coincide with his birthday.
-A 2019 BBC series, as voted by the audience, named him the greatest person of the 20th century.
+Turing left an extensive legacy in mathematics and computing which has become widely recognised with statues and many things named after him, including an annual award for computing innovation.
+His portrait appears on the Bank of England £50 note, first released on 23 June 2021 to coincide with his birthday.
+The audience vote in a 2019 BBC series named Turing the greatest scientist of the 20th century.